Sunday 7th September 2025 ~ Rev Hugh Perry

 Passcode: 712158

-A very warm welcome to all who worship with us today, and many thanks to Rev Dugald Wilson for leading our service.
+A very warm welcome to all who worship with us today, and especially to Malcolm Sproull from Christian World Service.
 Please join us for morning tea following the service.

 Donations: if you would like to support the ministry at St Martins our bank account is: 03-1598-0011867-00.
 Please include your name as a reference.